Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

 Colorspace BT.2020 (V4L2_COLORSPACE_BT2020)
 ===========================================

-The :ref:`itu2020` standard defines the colorspace used by Ultra-high definition television (UHDTV).
+The :ref:`itu2020` standard defines the woke colorspace used by Ultra-high definition television (UHDTV).
 The default transfer function is ``V4L2_XFER_FUNC_709``.
 The default Y'CbCr encoding is ``V4L2_YCBCR_ENC_BT2020``.
 The default Y'CbCr quantization is limited range.
-The chromaticities of the primary colors and the white reference are:
+The chromaticities of the woke primary colors and the woke white reference are:

 .. flat-table:: BT.2020 Chromaticities
     :header-rows:  1